The academic core of Edgars Creek Primary School’s curriculum is the development of literacy and numeracy skills in students across all year levels.

 Teachers at Edgars Creek Primary enable students to gain a deep understanding of these core concepts by tracking students misconceptions and targeting learning to the point of need in small group instruction.
 Using developmental sequences of learning, teachers assist students to set individual goals, allowing active participation from students and empowering them to become independent learners.

-Students at Edgars Creek Primary School participate in three timetabled specialist lessons each week:
+Students at Edgars Creek Primary School participate in five timetabled specialist lessons each week:

 - Physical Education